 Off late, I’ve seen myself covering weekend getaways on my blog quite a lot, places that can be reached in or around 6 hours from New Delhi.
 And this is because I’ve recently bought a motorbike.
-I am planning more and more road-trips.
+I am planning more and more road trips.

 The only problem is, however, every time I leave home for the next big adventure, I end up staying at a place not too far from New Delhi, on Day 1.
 My inexperienced rider ‘self’ doesn’t allow me to ride for more than 6 hours, or, say, 300 km in a day.

-Where this is certainly annoying, it allows me to explore a place that can otherwise be an ideal weekend getaway destination from Delhi.
-For example, where most people would travel Delhi to Manali straight, I would break the journey and end up staying somewhere in the middle.
+While this is certainly annoying, it allows me to explore a place that can otherwise be an ideal weekend getaway destination from Delhi.
+For example, where most people would travel from Delhi to Manali straight, I would break the journey and end up staying somewhere in the middle.
 This allowed me to explore Kalagarh during my previous Delhi to Munsiyari Road Trip.

 On this trip, it happened to be Barog — another great weekend destination from Delhi.